 10 Tips to Keep Your Refrigerator Running Great

-1. Check your user's manual.
+Check your user manual.

-2. Clean it regularly.
+Clean it regularly.

 Cleaning your fridge regularly makes your food last longer and keeps it tasting great.
 When cleaning, make sure to get all the residue off the seals, as build up can keep your doors from closing properly.

-3. Replace rubber seals.
+Replace the rubber seals.

 If the rubber still isn’t sealing after a good cleaning, go ahead and replace the seals.
 Look in your manual or call a local repair shop to get prices.

-4. Clean your condenser coils.
+Clean your condenser coils.

 No one likes to clean the yuck off the coils on the back of the fridge, but you have to if you want your fridge to continue to remove heat from inside the unit.
 Clean them 2 times a year with a soft-bristle brush and hot, soapy water.

-5. Replace the water filter.
+Replace the water filter.

 This should be done every 6 months and can be ordered online or at your local repair shop for little cost.

-6. Don’t ignore noises.
+Don’t ignore noises.

 If your refrigerator sounds like it’s trying to communicate with you, its time to call the repair man.
 Ignoring clicking, loud buzzing only lasts so long.
 Cracking is most likely due to ice build-up, so check that first before calling in back up.

-7. Monitor temperature.
+Monitor the temperature.

 To slow the growth of harmful bacteria, refrigerators should be kept between 37 and 41 degrees.
 Buy a thermometer at any hardware shop for under $10 to monitor the temperature.

-8. Defrost that glacier in your freezer.
+Defrost that glacier in your freezer.

 Letting ice build-up more than a half inch thick puts undue stress on your appliance.
 To defrost simply turn the unit off, let the ice melt, soak up the water and turn it back on.